mozaik-association/mozaik/docs/1Memberships.md

 - Structured communication reference (possible to work with a structured communication).
 - Payement link (possible to pay the membership online with Stripe, Adyen or any other payment acquirer...).
 - Check whether the membership has been paid or not for the current year.
-- Internal instance (< internal structure of the organization) to which the member is linked by its membership.
+- Internal instance (< internal structure of the organisation) to which the member is linked by its membership.
 - Start and end date of the membership.

 You can easily handle and/or modify memberships in this tab.
 Membership cards can also be managed from there: you can check who has already received his membership card and to which new members it still needs to be sent.